Computations of classical Mahowald invariants at prime 2: Computations of homotopy Mahowald invariants

 If $|M(\nu\bar{\sigma})|=45$, we have so we have $M(\nu)M(\bar{\sigma})\subseteq M(\nu\bar{\sigma})$.
 Similarly, we know $c_2\in M_{alg}(c_1)$, so $f_1\in R^{[4]}_{HF_2}(\bar{\sigma})$.
 By Theorem \ref{3.6}, the only possibility of $M(\bar{\sigma}) $ with a $\sigma$-extension is $\{h_0^3h_3h_5\}$.
 However, in the AHSS of $P_{-24}$ we have an Atiyah-Hirzebruch differential so $\sigma\{h_0^3h_3h_5\}\notin M(\nu\bar{\sigma})$, which is a contradiction.

 Therefore, all candidates of 44-stem to 46-stem are impossible and we deduce $\nu\bar{\kappa}_2\in M(\nu\bar{\sigma})$. \end{proof}

-\begin{remark} By these methods, there are still five elements up to 26-stem whose homotopy Mahowald invariants are unknown: $\nu_4$, $\bar{\sigma}$, $\{P^2h_2\}$, $4\bar{\kappa}$ and $4\nu\bar{\kappa}$, although some possibilities can be excluded.
+\begin{remark} By these methods, there are still some elements up to 26-stem whose homotopy Mahowald invariants are unknown, although some possibilities can be excluded.
 The difficulty of the computations is to find the top filtered Mahowald invariant. \end{remark}